Have questions about getting in to UW Tacoma? Our Admissions Office is ready to help. Contact Navia Winderling for one-on-one assistance.

 Michelle Montgomery, Ph.D.
 (Haliwa Saponi/Eastern Band Cherokee)

-Dr. Montgomery is an assistant professor in the School of Interdisciplinary Arts and Sciences in American Indian and Ethnic, Gender and Labor Studies.
-Dr. Montgomery's research focuses on adaptation to climate change, environmental ethics connected to land-base Indigenous identities, Indigenous cultural autonomy, critical race theory, tribal critical race theory and bioethics related to sociocultural and environmental health disparities within American Indian/Alaska Native/First Nations communities.
+Dr. Michelle Montgomery (Haliwa Saponi/Eastern Band Cherokee) is an Associate Professor at the University of Washington Tacoma, School of Interdisciplinary Arts and Sciences in American Indian Studies and Ethnic, Gender and Labor Studies.
+She is also the Assistant Director for the Office of Undergraduate Education.
+Dr. Montgomery's research focuses on Indigenizing and decolonizing the climate change narrative, environmental ethics connected to Indigenous Peoples’ identities and eco-critical race theory to eliminate racial and environmental oppression.